 Children Get Mixed and Negative Messages

 Growing up with an alcoholic or addicted parent can add increased stress to a child’s life.
 They live in the shadows, never taking center stage; their parent’s addiction comes first.
-In addition to the stress are the mixed messages that a child interprets directly or indirectly from the discrepancy in what parents say and do.
+In addition to the stress are the mixed messages that a child interprets directly or indirectly.
+These discrepancies happen when parents say one thing and do another.
 For instance, repeatedly saying, “I love you” then:

 - Leave to score drugs

 - Then use instead of demonstrating this love

 - Do not lie to me – then force the child to keep drug use secret